Sujiith2456/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ```
 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: Ramsanjay C
+Developed by: Sujiith

-RegisterNumber: 212224220077
+RegisterNumber: 24012036

 **RTL realization**